 Where Allegiance Lives

 When that place falls away, the loss rarely stays contained.
 It takes the role, and the version of you that existed there.
+And it takes the part of you that learned to measure worth through ambition and service.
 That’s why the grief can feel larger than the change itself.

-I felt this during a conversation about work and ambition, something I’d spent most of my life chasing.
+I felt this during a conversation about work and ambition.
 Partway through, the executive I was speaking with stopped me mid-thought and asked me to hold my hands up in front of my face.

 “What do you see?” he asked.